ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-04-11-podcasts-im-listening-to.md

 tags:
  - podcast
 ---
-{% eleventyImage "./src/assets/images/not-mine/mos-icon.jpeg", "Mortifcaiton of Spin show art featuring John Owen listening to the show.", "Mortifcaiton of Spin with Todd Pruitt and Carl Trueman" %}
+{% eleventyImage "./src/assets/images/not-mine/mos-icon.jpeg", "Mortification of Spin show art featuring John Owen listening to the show.", "Mortification of Spin with Todd Pruitt and Carl Trueman" %}

 These are the podcasts that I am most frequently listening to and learning from in early 2023.